-ELAD-EDFN-203 Laboratory in the Foundations of Education, 2 cr.
-(See ELAD-EDFN-202 for description)
+ELAD-EDFN-203 Laboratory in the Foundations of

-ELAD-EDFN-204 Laboratory in the Foundations of Education, 3 cr.
-(See ELAD-EDFN-202 for description)

-ELAD-EDFN-205 Education and Society: A Global Perspective, 3 cr.
+Education, 2 cr.
+(See ELAD-EDFN-202 for description) ELAD-EDFN-204 Laboratory in the Foundations of Education, 3 cr.
+(See ELAD-EDFN-202 for description) ELAD-EDFN-205 Education and Society: A Global Perspective, 3 cr.
 The school viewed as a key social institution exercising influence and, in turn, being influenced by the total culture.
 Both formal and informal organizations within the school and classroom are studied.
 Interrelations of school with other basic institutions are examined.
 Current educational problems resulting from social conditions are studied.
 Comparisons with schools in other societies sharpen awareness of cultural and social influences on schools within one's own country and offer examples of alternative ways schools and societies interact.
-Prereq.: sophomore standing or consent of instructor.
+Prereq.: sophomore standing or consent

 ELAD-EDFN-206 Laboratory in the Foundations of Education, 1 cr.
 (See ELAD-EDFN-202 for general description) Specific to understanding and utilization of concepts developed in ELAD-EDFN-306 (Education and Individual Differences).
 ELAD-EDFN-207 Laboratory in the Foundations of Education, 1 cr.
 (See ELAD-EDFN-202 for general description) Specific to understanding and utilization of concepts developed in ELAD-EDFN-307 (Psychology of Instruction and Learning).

+of instructor.

 ELAD-EDFN-305 Philosophical and Historical Foundations of Public Education, 3 cr.
 The exploration of differing views of the aims of public education in America.
 The study of the historic settings in which the system developed.
 Identification of major social and cultural problems in relation to their historic antecedents.
 The study of various philosophic schools of thought and their impact on educational theory and practice, past and present.
 Prereq.: junior standing.

-ELAD-EDFN-306 Education and Individual Differences, 3 cr.
+ELAD-EDFN-306 Education and Individual Differences.
+3 cr.
 Consideration of individual differences and principles of human development as factors in creating effective learning environments.
 Emphasis on: (1) understanding children and adolescents as individuals with differing abilities, aptitudes, interests, emotional responses, and accomplishments as the result of genetic, maturational, and environmental factors.
 Special attention given to children and adolescents covered by Public Law 94-142; (2) observational skills for assessing differences in order to aid student development.
 Focused study by each student of children or adolescents at a particular age level.
 (3) application of knowledge of developmental and individual differences to classroom practice.
 Ten hours of classroom observation required.
 Prereq.: junior standing.

 ELAD-EDFN-307 Psychology of Instruction and Learning, 3 cr.
 Study and application to the teaching situation of theories and principles of learning (cognitive, affective, behavioral), motivation, and classroom management including problems of mainstreaming.
 Also attention to establishing objectives, instructional design concepts, evaluation of learning and introduction to statistical analysis of scores.
 Focused study by each student of classroom in terms of application of theories and applications associated with learning and instruction.
 Ten hours of classroom observation required.
-Prereq: EDUC-EDFN-306 or junior standing.
+Prereg.: EDUC-EDFN-306 or junior standing.

 ELAD-EDFN-312 Seminar in Current Education Literature, 3 cr.
 An examination of current educational literature; included would be recent research findings, important views of educational critics, newly developed theories of learning and education, and innovative practices in educational institutions.
-Prereq: junior standing or consent of instructor.
+Prereg.: junior standing or consent of instructor.